-Welcome to the 2021-2022 student registration catalog.
+Welcome to the 2023-24 student registration catalog.
 This document contains information about the choices that Guilford County Schools offers its students to help them reach the next stage of academic progress.
 From required courses to highly specialized opportunities in career and technical education or the arts, each will move you closer to graduation and success beyond the classroom.

 Please take time to review the courses outlined in this catalog.
-In many cases there are prerequisites you must complete before moving on to advanced coursework, so I encourage you to work with your counselors and parents to draft a plan that helps you reach your goals.
+In many cases there are prerequisites you must complete before moving on to advanced coursework, so please work with your counselors and parents to draft a plan that helps you reach your goals.

 GCS is proud to offer courses and programs that will help prepare you for the college and career of your dreams.
-Think about your long-term goals and make choices that will help you soar to greatness.
+I encourage you to challenge yourself, explore new subjects and set yourself up for success in the future.